-Freezing Parkinson's in its tracksMay 2nd, 2012 in Parkinson's & Movement disorders /
+Freezing Parkinson's in its tracksMay 2, 2012 in Medicine & Health / Parkinson's & Movement disorders

 Parkinson's disease, a disorder which affects movement and cognition, affects over a million Americans, including actor Michael J. Fox, who first brought it to the attention of many TV-watching Americans.
 It's characterized by a gradual loss of neurons that produce dopamine.
 Mutations in the gene known as DJ-1 lead to accelerated loss of dopaminergic neurons and result in the onset of Parkinson's symptoms at a young age.

 The ability to modify the activity of DJ-1 could change the progress of the disease, says Dr. Nirit Lev, a researcher at Tel Aviv University's Sackler Faculty of Medicine and a movement disorders specialist at Rabin Medical Center.
 Working in collaboration with Profs.
 Dani Offen and Eldad Melamed, Dr. Lev has now developed a peptide which mimics DJ-1's normal function, thereby protecting dopamine- producing neurons.
 What's more, the peptide can be easily delivered by daily injections or absorbed into the skin through an adhesive patch.

 Based on a short protein derived from DJ-1 itself, the peptide has been shown to freeze neurodegeneration in its tracks, reducing problems with mobility and leading to greater protection of neurons and higher dopamine levels in the brain.
 Dr. Lev says that this method, which has been published in a number of journals including the Journal of Neural Transmission, could be developed as a preventative therapy.